 Cold wax is easier to use for hair removal at home.
 To use cold wax you don’t require to heat or melt the wax.
 But you’ll have the wax already pre-applied to strips of white cloths, which you can easily purchase from any drug store.
 So what you do is warm those strips a little by rubbing it against your palms to make it stick better, and then you apply the wax cloth on your skin and press it against your skin, then you pull the cloth in the direction of your hair growth, which is different to what you do when you’ve applied hot wax.

-ADVANTAGES OF HOT WAX
+BENEFITS OF HOT WAX

 - In hot wax due to the heat, pores in the skin open up, making it easier for the wax to seep in deeper and get a grip of the hair follicles right at the roots, which can then be pulled out whole from the roots.